-I recently had the chance to interview legendary marketing and consumer experience guru Carl Smit, who is the former Vice President of Retail Marketing at Under Armour and Retail Experience at Verizon, as well as the man behind the global iPhone 5 campaign at Apple in 2012.
+I recently had the chance to interview legendary marketing and consumer experience guru Carl Smit, who is the former Vice President of Retail Marketing at Under Armour and Retail Experience at Verizon, as well as the man behind the retail launch for the iPhone 6 at Apple.
 With over twenty years of leadership experience at the highest level, Smit is a world-class expert in international business, specifically, retail, wholesale, consumer goods, digital marketing, customer experience strategy, you name it.
 Oh, and he was also a Navy Seal Lieutenant for five years.

-Now Smit resides in New York where he works as an independent consultant on omnichannel strategies and consumer goods.
+Now Smit resides in Annapolis, MD, and works as an independent consultant on omnichannel strategies and consumer goods all over the country.
 To put it simply, the man is a human Swiss Army knife.

 I sat down in a conference room the other day to interview Carl and began firing off detailed questions, seeing how he would react or what stories he would tell.
 I’d conducted a great deal of research on him and knew his experiences and insights wouldn’t disappoint my curiosity.

 In one way or another, Smit reverted every question I asked on marketing strategies and retail experiences (whether it be brick-and-mortar or ecommerce) back to one word, omnichannel.

 My first question: “You had a number of roles at Apple, ranging from Senior Product Manager for the iPod in 2005 to managing all of the strategic touchpoints of the iPhone for Apple retail in China, and then worldwide in more recent years.
 How did you expand on or use different touch points to enhance the consumer experience.”